JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/implement_test_scenario/index.md

     assert not my_car.speed_validate()
 ```

-Note that PyCharm auto completion works for pytest _fixture_ created in this test code.
+Note that PyCharm auto-completion works for pytest _fixture_ created in this test code.
 Let us examine the test.
 It checks `speed == 50` for the "Valid speed" scenario and `speed == 200` for the "Invalid speed" scenario.
-All should work find.
+All should work fine.
 Let us run the test suite by using one of the favourite ways.

 Strangely enough, the tests failed.